cmonapp/rtk-format/README.md

 ```
 # Sync folder

-When you use synchronisation in RecetteTek application, the pictures and a recettetek.data file are present in your sync folder.
+When you use synchronisation in app, the pictures and a recettetek.data file are present in your sync folder.
 recettetek.data is also a zip archive.
 The sync folder is use only for sync process, it is not meant to be changed by users